dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 ## Demo

-The image below shows an example of how Dapr and Flomesh service mesh can be integrated to enable cross-cluster service communication.
+The diagram below demonstrates how Dapr and Flomesh service mesh can be integrated to enable cross-cluster service communication.
 The example consists of two components: a server-side NodeApp and a client-side curl.

 The server-side NodeApp is a Dapr application, modified from the NodeApp in the [Dapr hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) tutorial example.
 When it returns a response, it displays the name of the current cluster.